iaincollins/structured-data-api/README.md

 **Note:**

 * Schemas on schema.org are available in *JSON-LD* format.
-* This is not the same as the *json-schema* format.
+* This is not the same as the *JSON-schema* format.

 That there are two different schema formats in JSON can be confusing.
+While designed with different use cases in mind, they are similar in many ways but each has unique features.

-The reason is that *JSON-LD* used to described Linked Data objects between computer systems, while *json-schema* is intended to used by people to describe the schema to the computer and things like what error message to display during validation if there is an error.
+For example: *JSON-LD* is used to described Linked Data objects between computer systems (e.g. web sites and search engines) while *JSON-schema* is intended to used by people to describe the schema to the computer and things like validation for properties what error message to display if something is incorrectly formatted.

-As part of this project we will probably end up writing something to that converts *JSON-LD* files to *json-schema* files so it's easier to get started, but that functionality doesn't exist right now.

-This is not a Linked Data Platform and does not aim for compliance with LDP but rather provides a practical way to easily manage entities (and could also be used to populate and manage data in a Triplestore).
+Note: Something that converts *JSON-LD* files to *JSON-schema* files would be helpful here, as it would make it easy to import JSON-LD schemas from sites like schema.org in bulk.

+#### Referencing other entities in a schema

+Properties can be defined as referring to ObjectId's.
+This is not part of the JSON-schema standard, but extends it.

+"myProperty": { "type": "string", "format": "objectid" }

+Properties defined like this will treated like actual ObjectIDs internally (and not just stored as strings).

+The exception is that that if used with "mixed type" property (i.e. in conjunction with "oneOf" or "anyOf" in a schema) it will still be validated correctly however will be (incorrectly) stored in the database as a string and not an ObjectID.

+For example, in this case either an object matching the "Person" schema or a string that is formated as an ObjectID is valid but in the case of an ObjectID it will be stored as string internally.

+"myProperty": {
+  "oneOf": [
+     {  "type": "string", "format": "objectid" },
+     {  $ref: "Person.json }
+  ]
+}

+If you want to reference external entities, you might want to also consider using URIs:

+"myProperty": {
+  "oneOf": [
+     {  "type": "string", "format": "uri" },
+     {  $ref: "Person.json }
+  ]
+}

 ## SPARQL and Triplestore support